Information-Geometric Quantum Process Tomography in Unital Open Single-Qubit Dynamics: Universal Information-Geometric Inequalities

 Assuming $\dot{\theta} \neq 0$, this immediately yields the standard Cram\'er-Rao bound:

-This result confirms that our information-geometric inequality is intrinsically linked to the precision of parameter estimation.
+This result confirms that our information-geometric inequality is linked to the precision of parameter estimation.
 The ``squared norm" on the right-hand side of our universal inequalities sets the fundamental bound on the rate at which any physical observable can evolve.
+While the standard Cram\'er-Rao bound is typically considered in a static context, it reflects the intrinsic geometry of the statistical manifold within the framework of information geometry.
+Even when a state changes over time, the dynamics are fundamentally constrained by this underlying geometry.
+In this sense, the reproduction of the Cram\'{e}r-Rao bound in the present dynamical situation stands to reason.

-Furthermore, these inequalities are deeply connected to the concept of Thermodynamic Speed Limits (TSLs), a subject of extensive recent study \cite{ItoDechant2020,Ito2018,Shiraishi2018,Nicholson2020,NishiyamaHasegawa2025,Funo2019,Hasegawa2020,Pires2016,Vu2023}.
+Furthermore, these inequalities are connected to the concept of Thermodynamic Speed Limits (TSLs), a subject of extensive recent study \cite{ItoDechant2020,Ito2018,Shiraishi2018,Nicholson2020,NishiyamaHasegawa2025,Funo2019,Hasegawa2020,Pires2016,Vu2023}.
 In the classical regime, our derived bound, Eq.~(\ref{eq:classical_inequality}), is formally equivalent to the speed limits based on Fisher information discussed by Ito and Dechant \cite{Ito2018, ItoDechant2020}, and is closely related to the limits imposed by entropy production and dynamical activity derived by Shiraishi \textit{et al.} \cite{Shiraishi2018} and Nicholson \textit{et al.} \cite{Nicholson2020}.
 It is worth emphasizing that while TSLs are often discussed by taking the Cram\'er-Rao inequality as a phenomenological starting point, our approach derives them explicitly from a geometric identity based on mathematical projection.
 This suggests that these dynamic bounds are intrinsic geometric features of state evolution, existing independently of any specific estimation context.